Fluffernuttersandwich/Better7D2DbyFNS/README.md

 **1. These are some Warnings and Errors you will see when you load into the world.**

-They can be safely ignored.
+They're benign and can be safely ignored.

 Yes, I am working on fixing them eventually.